Alex Poots

 Alexander Moinet Poots is an arts and cultural leader who has built major new organizations from the ground up and who has inspired established organizations to reshape their familiar approaches into more innovative, popular and culturally democratic programs.
 In 2015 he was appointed the founding artistic director and chief executive of The Shed in New York City, a pioneering cultural institution that opened in 2019.
-Prior to this, Poots was the founding artistic director and chief executive of the Manchester International Festival (2005-2015) and the founding artistic director of New York's Park Avenue Armory (2012–2015), establishing a reputation for producing and presenting artist-led, inventive, interdisciplinary new works and programs.
+Prior to this, Poots was the founding artistic director and chief executive of the Manchester International Festival (2005–2015) and the founding artistic director of New York's Park Avenue Armory (2012–2015), establishing a reputation for producing and presenting artist-led, inventive, interdisciplinary new works and programs.

 Early life and education

-Born in Edinburgh, Scotland, to a French mother and Irish father, Poots developed an early passion for music, particularly the trumpet and composition.
+Poots was born in Edinburgh, Scotland, to a French mother and Irish father.
+He developed an early passion for music, particularly the trumpet and composition.
 He pursued this interest, earning a bachelor's degree in music from City University London.
 During his studies, he also contributed trumpet performances to The Blue Nile's album Hats and performed with Pulp at Glastonbury.

 Early career

-From 1996-2003 Poots’s professional journey began at London's Barbican Centre, programming the ‘Inventing America’ season including James Brown, Alice Walker, La Monte Young, Ken Kesey, Gayle Ross and Max Roach, and Karlheinz Stockhausen’s ‘Elektronic’ including Aphex Twin.
+From 1996 to 2003 Poots’s professional journey began at London's Barbican Centre, programming the ‘Inventing America’ season including James Brown, Alice Walker, La Monte Young, Ken Kesey, Gayle Ross and Max Roach, and Karlheinz Stockhausen’s ‘Elektronic’ including Aphex Twin.
 He later commissioned interdisciplinary productions for Tate Modern and Tate Britain, including the iconic collaborations between artist Steve McQueen and soprano Jessye Norman, Arvo Part, Anish Kapoor and Peter Sellars, and new work by PJ Harvey and Wolfgang Tillmans.

 Manchester International Festival (2005–2015)

 In 2005, Poots was appointed the founding artistic director and chief executive of the Manchester International Festival (MIF).
 Under his leadership, MIF gained international acclaim for commissioning original, interdisciplinary works.
-Notable projects included Monkey: Journey to the West, a collaboration between Chen Shi-Zheng, Damon Albarn and Jamie Hewlett; The xx staged concert; The Life and Death of Marina Abramović, directed by Robert Wilson and featuring Willem Dafoe and Abramović; Abida Parveen with John Tavener and Werner Herzog; 'Massive Attack v Adam Curtis’; ‘Il Tempo del Postino,’ a time-based group show with Matthew Barney, Trisha Donnelly, Philippe Parreno, Koo Jeong-A, Pierre Huyghe, Tacita Dean, Doug Aitken, Rirkrit Tiravanija; and Akram Khan, and Tamara Rojo’s Giselle with English National Ballet.
+Notable projects included Monkey: Journey to the West, a collaboration between Chen Shi-Zheng, Damon Albarn and Jamie Hewlett; The xx staged concert; The Life and Death of Marina Abramović, directed by Robert Wilson and featuring Willem Dafoe and Abramović; Abida Parveen with John Tavener and Werner Herzog; 'Massive Attack v Adam Curtis’; ‘Il Tempo del Postino,’ a time-based group show with Matthew Barney, Trisha Donnelly, Philippe Parreno, Koo Jeong A, Pierre Huyghe, Tacita Dean, Doug Aitken, Rirkrit Tiravanija; and Akram Khan, and Tamara Rojo’s Giselle with English National Ballet.

 Park Avenue Armory (2012–2015)

 Simultaneously, Poots served as the founding artistic director at New York's Park Avenue Armory.
-His tenure was marked by ambitious, provocative, and commercially successful projects, notably Paul McCarthy’s WS, a controversial yet critically lauded immersive exhibition; Douglas Gordon and Helene Grimaud’s ‘tears become, streams become…’; the FlexN dance production; Igor Levit and Marina Abramovic’s ‘Goldberg’; Berlin Philharmonic, Simon Rattle and Peter Sellars’s St Matthew Passion; Kenneth Branagh’s immersive staging of Macbeth; and Tree of Codes with Paris Ballet, Wayne MacGregor, Olafur Eliasson, and Jamie xx.
+His tenure was marked by the immersive exhibition; Douglas Gordon and Hélène Grimaud’s ‘tears become, streams become ...’; the FlexN dance production; Igor Levit and Marina Abramović’s ‘Goldberg’; Berlin Philharmonic, Simon Rattle and Peter Sellars’s St Matthew Passion; Kenneth Branagh’s immersive staging of Macbeth; and Tree of Codes with Paris Ballet, Wayne McGregor, Olafur Eliasson, and Jamie xx.